greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 ### <a id="storage_parameters"></a>Storage Parameters

 The `WITH` clause can specify storage parameters for tables, and for indexes associated with a `UNIQUE` or `PRIMARY` constraint.
 Storage parameters for indexes are documented on the [CREATE INDEX](CREATE_INDEX.html.md) reference page.
 Note that you can also set storage parameters on a particular partition or subpartition by declaring the `WITH` clause in the partition specification.
-The lowest-level settings have priority.
+The lowest-level partition's settings have priority.

 The defaults for some of the table storage options can be specified with the server configuration parameter `gp_default_storage_options`.
 For information about setting default storage options, see [Notes](#section5).

-Greenplum Database supports the following storage parameters for tables:
+Greenplum Database supports the following storage parameters for tables and partitions:

 :   **appendoptimized** — Set to `TRUE` to create the table as an append-optimized table.
 If `FALSE` or not declared, the table will be created as a regular heap-storage table.